A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope

-To further examine how these origins interacted with the monitored address space, Fig. \ref{fig:Src_Dst_MappingP} illustrates the relationship between top 10 scanner countries (Inner circle) and destination IP addresses (Outer ring) observed by our telescope.
-Aggregating traffic by scanner origin reveals pronounced differences in scanning behavior.
-Scanners attributed to Poland generated the highest overall traffic volume (a total count of 47,614 connections) and exhibit a distinctly horizontal spread across destination IPs, indicating broad and systematic coverage of the monitored address space with relatively uniform intensity.
-Similar, though less pronounced, patterns are observed for Germany (21,114), Bulgaria (4,077), the US (3,048), and the Netherlands (1,553), which also contacted a wide range of destination IPs rather than focusing activity on a narrow subset.

-In contrast, scanners originating from the US, although dominant during the initial disclosure phase, exhibit lower connectivity in later periods, remaining visible but with reduced breadth and intensity.
-Bulgaria represents a particularly transient yet impactful case, despite being first observed in 2024 in terms of traffic share, this source country contributes the third highest cumulative volume over the whole observation period.
-This activity declines sharply thereafter, with Bulgarian-origin scanning becoming negligible by 2025.
-Overall, the source-destination mapping reveals apparent differences in scanning strategies over time, from early, widespread, distributed probing to later phases characterized by concentrated, persistent infrastructure operating at the ASN level, alongside varying patterns of coverage across the monitored address space.
+To further understand how these origins interact with the monitored address space, we analyze the distribution of connections across destination IP addresses.
+Aggregating traffic by scanner origin reveals clear differences in scanning behavior.
+Scanners attributed to Poland generated the highest overall traffic volume (403,832 connections) and exhibited a broad distribution across destination IP addresses, indicating systematic coverage of the monitored address space with relatively uniform intensity.
+Similar, though less pronounced, patterns are observed for Germany (176,664), Bulgaria (33,839), the United States (24,270), and the Netherlands (12,535), which also contacted a wide range of destination IP addresses rather than focusing on a narrow subset.
+In contrast, scanners from the United States, while dominant during the initial disclosure phase, exhibit reduced connectivity in later periods, remaining present but with lower breadth and intensity.
+Bulgaria represents a transient yet impactful case: despite appearing prominently only in 2024, it contributes the third-highest cumulative traffic volume over the entire observation period, followed by a sharp decline in 2025.
+Overall, these observations highlight a shift in scanning strategies over time, from early, widespread, distributed probing to later phases characterized by concentrated, persistent infrastructure operating at the ASN level, alongside varying patterns of coverage across the monitored address space.